Two students stumble upon an old Indian burial grounds

 “Shit, shit, shit,” Jessie whispered.

-Something whirred through the air by Jesse's head, and then Luke made a choking sound.
+Something whirred through the air past Jesse's head, and then Luke made a choking sound.

 "Luke?"
 Jessie pounded the side of the flashlight with his open palm.
 The light sputtered momentarily, and then blinked on.